sselin-co/Cancer-AR/docs/2021 Spring/README.md

 ### Tasks

 - Implemented single player annotation (multiple lines)
-- Implemented condition for annotation to be active after button has been pressed (and di-activated after button has been pressed)
+- Implemented condition for annotation to be active after button has been pressed (and de-activated after button has been pressed)
 - Updated Connection Status and Help button locations
   - Fixed bug where Connection Status and Help button were not displaying correctly on smaller screens ie. phones
   - Fixed scaling bug with annotation and shell button